(850) 222-8967

 Michelle Rogers, Health First Home Care & HCAF President

-HomeCareCon begins with a celebration of the sparks of leadership, service, and achievement across Florida’s care-at-home community.
-This opening general session features the President’s Address, recognition of the HCAF Board of Directors and the Home Care Political Action Committee leadership, and presentation of the 14th Annual Excellence in Home Care Awards honoring individuals whose work advances the field.
+HomeCareCon begins with a celebration of the sparks of leadership, service, and achievement across Florida’s care-at-home provider community.
+This opening general session features the President’s Address, recognition of the HCAF Board of Directors and the Home Care Political Action Committee (PAC) leadership, and presentation of the 15th Annual Excellence in Home Care Awards honoring individuals whose work advances the field.
 The session sets the stage to ignite the conference by highlighting the people and organizations shaping the future of care at home.

 10:15 AM – 11:00 AM